 Oil: I typically use olive oil, but avocado oil and even coconut oil will work in this chili recipe since you are only using one teaspoon.
 The small amount of oil adds a touch of flavor and ensures that the turkey and vegetables do not stick to the pot.

-Spices: To give extra flavor to the chili, you add cumin, salt and black pepper.
+Spices: To give extra flavor to the chili, add cumin, salt, and black pepper.
 Cumin can be omitted, and you can substitute cayenne pepper or red pepper flakes for the black pepper.
 Or omit it if you want a more mild chili.

 - olive oil 1 teaspoon: $0.08